-+ A 'singleton' analytic metric, called Type-P-One-way-Delay, will be introduced to measure a single observation of one-way delay.

-- + Using this singleton metric, a 'sample', called Type-P-One-way-Delay-Poisson-Stream, will be introduced to measure a sequence of singleton delays measured at times taken from a Poisson process. - + Using this sample, several 'statistics' of the sample will be defined and discussed.
+- + A 'singleton' analytic metric, called Type-P-Round-trip-Delay, will be introduced to measure a single observation of round-trip delay. - Using this singleton metric, a 'sample', called Type-P-Round-trip-Delay-Poisson-Stream, will be introduced to measure a sequence of singleton delays measured at times taken from a Poisson process. - + Using this sample, several 'statistics' of the sample will be defined and discussed.